nikodunk/blog/content/startup-updates-7.md

 	* 5 cars per hour convert * $8 * 10 hours = $400.
 Pay someone $150 of that.
 	* ![](/startup-updates-7/5_experiment.JPG) The flyer hustle with a matching electrify T-shirt at the supercharger.
 	* Give people flyers and tell them to text a number for half price on first delivery – launching next week.
 Make a run every half hour.
-		* **Results: 34 flyers handed out, 3 texted us back to sign up, including email and name!**
 		* Handed out from 3.30p - 6:30p at Supercharger in Serramonte
 		* Roughly 60% people sit in car when supercharging, half of those opened the window.
 		* Mostly from moms and/or dads with kids in the back smiled and engaged.
+		* **Results: 34 flyers handed out, 3 texted us back (best conversion rate yet) to sign up, including email and name!**

-* **Experiment: Now that have 3 sign-ups, deliver food to them at certain times of day**
+		* Now that have 3 sign-ups, deliver food to them at certain times of day.
-	* Next update!
+		* Work-intensive to implement as solo full-time founder (Armin's not available to deliver, etc)